ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 ## Research Question

-Do Black drivers experience disproportionate stop and search rates compared to White drivers in Raleigh, and if so, are these disparities justified by contraband discovery patterns?
+Do Black drivers experience disproportionate stop and search rates compared to White drivers in Raleigh?
+And if so, are these disparities justified by contraband discovery patterns?

 ## Loading the Data